SCOPE: Selective Conformal Optimized Pairwise LLM Judging: Experiments

 \paragraph{Uncertainty quantification.} For BPE, we compute $p_{\text{fwd}}$ and $p_{\text{rev}}$ from the softmax-normalized logits over predictions ``A'' and ``B'', requiring two forward passes per instance.
 For evaluation metrics that expect confidence rather than uncertainty (i.e., ECE, AUROC), we convert BPE into a confidence score via $c(x)=\max(\bar{p}, 1-\bar{p})$.
-Note that the bidirectional aggregation can alter the final prediction when $\bar{p}$ differs from $p_{\text{fwd}}$, which explains the accuracy differences reported in Table~\ref{tab:uncertainty_baselines}.

-\paragraph{Baselines.} We benchmark against two categories of baselines.
-First, for uncertainty quantification, we compare BPE against:
+\paragraph{Baselines.} We benchmark BPE against four uncertainty estimation methods for LLM judges, and \textsc{Scope} against three selective prediction strategies.
+Additional comparisons are reported in the Appendix.

-\begin{itemize} \item Predictive probability\footnote{We utilize predictive probability for the heuristic and na\"ive baselines.}, defined as the maximum softmax probability of the zero-shot preference prediction; \item Verbalized confidence~\citep{tian-etal-2023-just}, obtained by prompting the judge to directly output a numerical confidence score; and \item Simulated annotators~\citep{jung2025trust}, which estimates confidence via the agreement rate among $N=5$ in-context simulated personas, each conditioned on $K=5$ few-shot demonstrations sampled from a pool of 50 examples.
-Following prior work, we use majority-vote agreement as the final confidence estimate.
-Since simulated annotators require multiple generations per instance and are computationally expensive, we restrict this comparison to Qwen-7B and Qwen-14B judges. \end{itemize}
+\paragraph{Uncertainty estimation baselines.} The simplest baseline, \emph{Predictive Probability}\footnote{We utilize predictive probability for the heuristic and na\"ive baselines.}, uses the maximum softmax probability of the zero-shot preference prediction.
+A complementary, generation-based alternative is \emph{Verbalized Confidence}~\citep{tian-etal-2023-just}, which prompts the judge to directly output a numerical confidence score.
+The closest relative to BPE is \emph{Swap-and-Aggregate}~\citep{NEURIPS2023_91f18a12}, which queries the judge under both response orderings and uses the discrete agreement rate as confidence.
+It shares BPE's bidirectional prediction rule but replaces probability-level entropy with a coarse vote-level signal.
+Finally, \emph{Simulated Annotators}~\citep{jung2025trust} estimates confidence via the majority-vote agreement rate among $N=5$ in-context personas, each conditioned on $K=5$ few-shot demonstrations sampled from a pool of 50; because this baseline requires multiple generations per instance, we restrict it to Qwen-7B and Qwen-14B judges.